Crazy Chance

-"Crazy Chance" is a song by British singer-songwriter Kavana.
-The song was released on 29 April 1996 as his debut single and the lead single from his debut self-titled album (1997).
-The song peaked at number 35 on the UK Singles Chart.

-The song was re-released in 1997 and peaked at 16 on the UK Singles Chart.
+"Crazy Chance" is a song by English singer Kavana, released on 29 April 1996 by Virgin Records, as his debut single and the lead single from his debut self-titled album (1997).
+The song was written by Howard Donald from Take That with Eliot Kennedy and Mike Ward, and produced by Ian Green.
+It peaked at number 35 on the UK Singles Chart.
+In 1997, "Crazy Chance" was re-released and peaked at No. 16 on the UK Singles Chart.